Socioeconomic facts and data about rural Ontario

 Rural Ontario has shown improvement in educational attainment over time.

-As shown in Figure 6, in 2021, half of the rural Ontario population had post-secondary education (with or without certificate, diploma or degree) and only 19% did not have a high school diploma.
+As shown in Figure 6, in 2021, half of rural Ontario had post-secondary education.
+Only 19% of the population lacked a high school diploma.
 In 1976, almost 67% of rural Ontarians did not have a high school diploma and only 25% of people had post-secondary education.
-In urban Ontario, the proportion of people with post-secondary education increased from 34% in 1976 to 59% in 2021 and the proportion of people with less than high school decreased from 55% to 14% during the same period.
+In urban Ontario, the number of people with post-secondary education rose from 34% in 1976 to 59% in 2021.
+At the same time, those with less than high school education fell from 55% to 14%.

 Find definitions related to educational attainment.